-(Yangon, Kyaikhtiyo (Golden Rock), Bagan, Mandalay, Kalaw, Inle Lake, Ngapali Beach)
+(Yangon, Mandalay, Bagan, Kalaw, Inle Lake, Ngapali Beach)

 As you climb to the top of the illuminated Shewdagon pagoda by night, all of Yangon is laid out before you and you are all at once overwhelmed by the magic of this mystical city.

-The capital of Myanmar – formerly known as Burma – is an enchanting mix of crumbling colonial grandeur, bustling local markets and beautiful natural lakes that are ripe for exploration.
-Elsewhere in Myanmar, you’ll play with the smiling children at a local orphanage; explore the natural majesty of remote Golden Rock; explore the Kyauk Ohnmin cave temple by boat; and take a sunrise hot air balloon ride over the expansive temple zone in Bagan.
+Yangon, the former capital of Myanmar – which is also known as Burma, is an enchanting mix of crumbling colonial grandeur, bustling local markets and beautiful natural lakes that are ripe for exploration.
+Elsewhere in Myanmar, you’ll play with the smiling children at a local orphanage; explore the Kyauk Ohnmin cave temple by boat; and take in sunset over the expansive temple zone in Bagan.
 You’ll also visit Mandalay’s most spectacular temples and monasteries; take a horse cart ride through ancient ruins in Ava; encounter elephants in the jungles of Kalaw; explore the haunting ‘pagoda forest’ at Lake Inle; and relax under coconut palms on the pristine white sands of Ngapali Beach.